Michael-Holmes-SDE/TextTools/doc/Plan.md

 			print allLines[lStart] with end=""
 			decrement lStart by 1

 	3. cut
-	def cut(args, -f=false(make true if found when sending from tt.py), columns(optional)=0 by default):
+	def cut(args):  # Prints specified columns from a CSV file, specified lines and files passed into args initiate int var beginning = 0
+		set new boolean var dashF = False if the first element in args is "-f" set new var dashF = True
+			increment beginning by 1
+		set new int var columns = 1
+		if the length of args is greater than or equal to 2 set var columns to the 2nd element in args increment beginning by 1
+		make new list files = args[beginning:]
-		make empty list colList
+		create new empty list colList
-		if columns is equal to one
+		if var columns is 1
 			colList = [1]
-		elif -f is True and columns are not equal to one list arr is equal to columns split using .split(",") make colList with all elements from arr that are greater than 0 sort colList
+		else if dashF is True and columns is not 1 var arr = columns split by "," colList is all values in arr that are greater than 0 sort colList
-		if length of colList is zero
+		if colList is empty
-			print("Error: A comma-separated field specification is required") for file in args
+			print "Error: A comma-separated field specification is required" for file in args
 			open file
 			for line in file
-				strip the line of newlines
-				make list arr equal to the line split using .split(", ") for i in range of the length of colList if i is not equal to the length of colList - 1 print arr[colList[i] - 1] with end=", " else
-						print arr[colList[i] - 1] with end=""
-				print newline
+				set the line equal to itself stripped of whitespace set var arr to line splitted by "," for all values in colList
+					if not the last column
+						print value of line from the selected column with line end ="," if the last column
+						print value of line from the selected column with line end = "" print newline

-	4. paste (later)
+	4. paste
-	def paste(args):
-		create blank array allArrays
+	def paste(args):   # Prints files passed into args with comma-separated lines, each line containing the corresponding line of the file create blank array allArrays
 		for files in args
 			create blank array for file